sunfishcode/wasm-reference-manual/WebAssembly.md

 [LEB128]: https://en.wikipedia.org/wiki/LEB128
 [signed LEB128]: https://en.wikipedia.org/wiki/LEB128#Signed_LEB128

+#### varuPTR Immediate Type

+A *varuPTR immediate* is either [varuint32] or [varuint64] depending on whether the linear memory associated with the instruction using it is 32-bit or 64-bit.

 #### Array

 An *array* of a given type is a [varuint32] indicating a number of elements,